MacTakeAwayData Rank – 9 Stars Out Of 10

 It’s truly flexible.

-Back to my Mac is an interesting feature for those who need to access files on their Mac when they are out and about and connected to the Internet.
+Back to My Mac is an interesting feature.
+It’s for you if you to access your files on your Mac when you are out and about.
+And you’ve a decent connection to the Internet.

-Note that: No Media streaming is supported or FTP is offered by Back to my Mac on the Airport Time Capsule.
+You should note that there’s no support for media streaming.
+Or FTP offered by Back to My Mac on the Airport Time Capsule.

 Apple Time Capsule Guest Networking